-The company hopes rapidly to expand its network of franchises, or TARAkendras, in the next half-decade to provide online market opportunities for rural enterprises and a costeffective gateway by which larger corporations can reach rural customers.
-Business plans for e-commerce enabled through TARAhaat.com involve demand generation as well as transaction processing and fulfillment.
+The business combines a mother portal, TARAhaat.com, with a network of franchised village Internet centers, or TARAkendras.
+TARAhaat will deliver education, information, services, and online market opportunities to rural consumers via the Internet and its kendra outposts.
+It also hopes to provide a cost-effective gateway by which larger corporations can reach rural customers.
+It will offer information, e-mail and Web services, and eventually e-commerce and fulfillment services, earning revenues through membership fees and commissions.

 These business objectives are balanced with the social objective of uplifting rural India through easy access to relevant local and global information and propelling it into the twenty-first century.
-TARAhaat also hopes to find the right balance of rural and peri-urban franchises to be able to subsidize rural locations with low earning potential.
+TARAhaat also hopes to find the right balance of rural and peri-urban franchises to be able to subsidize rural locations with lower earning potential.
+It encourages innovation by its franchisees and seeks to assist entrepreneurs in developing businesses using its services.